 CREDIBLEMEDS

-CREDIBLEMEDS [17] is a clinically oriented information source that is used to guide clinical decision-making and safe use records drugs with risk of QT prolongation and/or torsades de pointes (TdP).
+CREDIBLEMEDS [17] is a clinically oriented information source that is used to guide clinical decision-making and safe use of drugs with risk of QT prolongation and/or torsades de pointes (TdP).
 Crediblemeds comprises a small DDI dataset and contains information such as Precipitant and Object drugs, as well as mechanism of action and management options features for each of the DDIs.
 The newest version of it dates from May 2010 with no identifiers, and it was extracted from [] as they already had parsed the drugs to their Drugbank identifiers.

 INTERAKTION DATABASEN